Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Web-Search/includes/quickstarts/web-search-client-library-python.md

 1. `YOUR_ENDPOINT`Substitua-a pelo url do ponto final no portal e retire a secção "bing/v7.0" do ponto final.

-1. Execute o programa.
+1. Executar o programa.
 Por exemplo: `python your_program.py`.

 ## <a name="define-functions-and-filter-results"></a>Definir funções e filtrar resultados